 Head trip: the animated worlds of Yamamura Kôji

 Ten years ago Yamamura Kôji’s comically surreal Mt.
 Head put the thriving world of Japanese independent animation on the map.
-Still its leading light, he looks back over his quarter-century career in this extended interview.
+He looks back over his quarter-century career with Jasper Sharp.

 Updated: